wbwiltshire/SQLRepositoryAsync/README.md

 # SQLRepositoryAsync

-A sample application written in .Net which implements the Repository pattern and uses ADO.NET to asynchronously access a SQL Server database.
+A reference application written in C# .Net Core which implements the Repository pattern and uses ADO.NET to asynchronously access a SQL Server database.
 Regression testing of queries and transactions is performed using XUnit.

 ## Requirements